-Moist, tender, rich and so very chocolatey, this Chocolate Stout Bundt Cake is the perfect addition to your St-Patrick’s Day menu!
+Moist, tender, rich and so very chocolatey, this Chocolate Stout Bundt Cake with chocolate ganache is the perfect addition to your St-Patrick's Day menu!

 This Chocolate Stout Bundt Cake is as chocolatey as they come.
 You might think beer is an odd ingredient in a cake, but in fact, the toasty chocolate and coffee undertones of stout (such as Guinness) make it an excellent choice for incorporating into chocolate flavoured baked goods.